ewan-laws/jsmacs/README.md

 - Styling has its own domain language, allowing for greater separation of concerns
 - There are a multitude of cross compilation options, allow this to be programmed in many different possible languages

+## MVP

+- Buffers the logical component, can be files
+- Windows that display those buffers
+- A simple editor with syntax highlighting

 ## Aims

 - A hackackable JavaScript environment
 - Improvements over emacs in terms of interactions and useability

-## Features

-- _Buffers_ - these are the entities that contain files and other running "programs".
-- _Windows_ - the views into those buffers.
+- Based around modules that can be swapped with ease

 ## The Technicals